John H. Smythe: Other organizations

 Among his many memberships, Smythe was a member of the London Atheneum Club.
 He was a prominent member of the Grand Fountain of the United Order of True Reformers, a Richmond civic organization, and Smythe was editor and chief of the organization's paper, The Reformer, and was chief of the Bureau of Information of the group from 1892 to 1896.
 In 1903, Smythe formed and was the president of a company called, "Negro Development and Exposition Company of the United States of America" which sought to raise money for a black exhibit for the 1907 Jamestown Exposition in Norfolk in 1907.

 Personal life, death and legacy

 Smythe was a Presbyterian in religion and married Fannie Shappen and had children.
 He died in Richmond, Virginia on September 5, 1908, at the home of his daughter, Dr. Clara H. Smythe.

 An elementary school for black children in Norfolk, Virginia, was named for Smythe.

-John Henry Clavell Smythe, a Sierra Leone Creole flight navigator in World War II, barrister, Attorney-General, was a grandson and namesake of John H. Smythe.
+John Henry Clavell Smythe, a Sierra Leone Creole flight navigator in World War II, barrister, Attorney-General, was a grandson and namesake of John Henry Smythe.